|

 my

-belief that Virgin's brand is much stronger, with a far wider appeal
+belief that Virgin's brand is much stronger overall, with a far wider

-than the Boost brand, I think this approach is borderline silly.
+than the Boost brand, I thought this approach was borderline silly.

 I